originally posted on Concept Hub

 - To gain or even maintain a competitive advantage, organizations need to develop extensive coordination across functional, product, and geographic boundaries.

-- To succeed, we need to develop ever more diverse skills, in a far greater range of specialties, over an ever larger, more diverse, population of professionals and managers.
+- To succeed, we need to develop ever more diverse skills, in a far greater range of specialties, over an ever larger, more diverse, a population of professionals and managers.

 - Unlike “informal networks” that simply evolve, formal networks are designed to bring natural professional communities together.